myl7/mylmoe/content/posts/2021-12-26-raspi-headless-init.md

 My raspi described in the post is 3B+ model, though IMO the following process should fit all raspi models.

-You PC may be Windows or Linux.
+Your PC may be Windows or Linux.
 Mac users may refer to Linux version steps, though I do not have a Mac to test.

 ## Imaging